 An otolith is a structure in the inner ear of fish that is composed of calcium carbonate crystals and a gelatinous mass.
 Otoliths play a role in fishes' mechanical perception of sound, acceleration and gravity.

 Because these otoliths have a specific shape for every fish species, they can also be used for diet studies of their predators, such as seals.
 For this purpose, otoliths are isolated from faeces.

-In the otolith lab there are various facilities to process otoliths for age determination: beside preparation methods as mounting in liquid plastic and breaking and burning, there are also facilities to make sections of otoliths.
-For the method mentioned last, the otoliths are embedded in resin and cut with a LABCUT 230 sawing machine through the centre and glued on glass slides.
+In the otolith lab, there are several facilities for processing otoliths for age determination: besides preparation methods such as embedding with liquid plastic in a display plate and breaking and burning otoliths, there are also facilities for making sections of otoliths.
+For the latter method, the otoliths are embedded in synthetic resin, sawed through the core using a LABCUT 230 sawing machine and ultimately glued to glass slides.